slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - É por isso que não tenho patrão, para não me cortarem a criatividade. -- Cesar Borja

 - One of my favorite pg ideas: "When something is described as a toy, that means it has everything an idea needs except being important.
-It's cool; users love it; it just doesn't matter.
+It’s cool; users love it; it just doesn’t matter.
 But if you're living in the future and you build something cool that users love, it may matter more than outsiders think."

 Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.
 Aiming for something that is 10x better vs 10% better is 100 times more worth it… but never 100 times harder.

 Raising money: The problem is that investors are too easy when it comes to giving second, third, fourth, fifth, sixth chances...
 And they absolutely suck at giving first chances to the right people.
-Investors just sit there and assume that the right people will find them, but they don't.
+Investors just sit there and assume that the right people will find them, but they don’t.
 The right people are too busy working to be chasing down investors 24/7.
 The first-timers who end up getting funded over and over again are usually the ones who network 24/7 and their only real talent is seducing investors who confuse their well-rehearsed talk for passion and intelligence.

 - startups are similar to biological life.
 Wherever the conditions are hospitable, life already exists.
 The difference is that startups live in an economic rather than a biological environment. -> funds dont mind that u fail if they have also some winners
-- there's not a lot competition neither a lot of people looking for change. our biggest competitor is indifference and inaction. people are already solving their problems, better or worse. very few people are always researching for something better.
+- there’s not a lot competition neither a lot of people looking for change. our biggest competitor is indifference and inaction. people are already solving their problems, better or worse. very few people are always researching for something better.
 - The biggest assumption I ever made in business is that most people are telling me the truth.
 Most people have no idea what truth is.

 1) Do networking and listen.
-It's not about how great you are in your wildest dreams.
+It’s not about how great you are in your wildest dreams.
 2) Deliver a little bit more than expected.
 That'll help to get you some recommendations.
 4) Raise your hourly rate.
-There's nothing wrong with it, if you're doing a great job based on past projects.
+There’s nothing wrong with it, if you're doing a great job based on past projects.
 5) Say "No" to nasty, time consuming and time wasting clients.
 6) Build your own brand to be proud of.